iast94/infrastructure-interview-test-main/README.md

 ```
 For another cloud provider you can search how to generete your acess-token.

-*Replace the access-token in the variables.tf with your genereted access-token.
+*Replace the access token in the variables.tf file located in the terraform folder with your generated access token.

 Use Terraform to configure the local and remote environment of your application: